ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-14-enhancing-targeting-accuracy.md

 ##### Predict On The Test Set

-Just like we did with Logistic Regression & our Decision tree, to assess how well our model is predicting on new data - we use the trained model object (here called *clf*) and ask it to predict the *signup_flag* variable for the test set.
+Just like we did with Logistic Regression & our Decision Tree, to assess how well our model is predicting on new data - we use the trained model object (here called *clf*) and ask it to predict the *signup_flag* variable for the test set.

 In the code below we create one object to hold the binary 1/0 predictions, and another to hold the actual prediction probabilities for the positive class.